jdluxun1/jdluxun1.github.io/content/courses/time-series-UG/index.md

 tags: ["time series","panel data"]
 author: ["Yu Bai"]
 description: "This is a third year undergraduate course offering an introduction to time series analysis and panel data models. "
-summary: "This is a third year undergraduate course offering an introduction to time series analysis and panel data models, focusing on the basic theory and applications.
-Empirical examples are illustrated using Julia/Stata."
+summary: "This is a third year undergraduate course offering an introduction to time series analysis and panel data models."
 cover:
     image: ""
     alt: "Figure caption"